-This RFR specifically seeks responses from intermediaries and is being issued in conjunction with a separate RFR targeted towards service providers.
-Responders may make note of partnerships that they have in place or are currently considering with service providers or other organizations.
+This RFR specifically seeks responses from service providers and is being issued in conjunction with a separate RFR targeted towards intermediaries.
+Responders may make note of partnerships that they have in place or are currently considering with intermediaries or other organizations.
 EOAF/EOE will not, however, consider joint applications from service providers and intermediaries.

-B. EOAF BACKGROUND
+B. BACKGROUND

-The Executive Office for Administration and Finance (EOAF) is responsible for fiscal and administrative policies that serve to ensure the financial stability, efficiency, and effectiveness of state government in furtherance of the Governor's agenda for the benefit of the residents of the Commonwealth.
+The Executive Office for Administration and Finance is responsible for fiscal and administrative policies that serve to ensure the financial stability, efficiency, and effectiveness of state government in furtherance of the Governor's agenda for the benefit of the residents of the Commonwealth.